MarioCodes/java11-quick-guide/README.md

 ```

 ### Private methods in Interfaces
 To avoid redundant code and more re-usability we can use _private_ and _private static_ methods directly in interfaces now.
-They behaviour is the same as a normal class
+They behaviour is the same as in a normal class
 ```
 public interface Card {